PrimeDAO/deals-docs/published-md-files/token-swap.md

 # <!-- TOKEN SWAP TUTORIALS -->

-# Initiate and conduct a Token Swap
+# Initiate and conduct a Token Swag

 ## Prerequisite — Connect with your wallet and start the wizard